Georges034302/fsd_python/lectures/lecture8/Instructions.md

-# People Registry with Python
+# Race Track with Python

-The people register program is composed of 2 scripts: person.py and people.py
+The Race Track program is composed of 3 scripts:
+-   car.py
+-   cars.py
+-   ractrack.py

-the aim of this program is to improve the knowledge of data structure (lists, dictionary) with Python.
+the aim of this program is to improve the knowledge of OOP principles

-## The Person script:
+## The Car script:
-The person script is composed of the following steps:
+The Car script is composed of the following steps:

 *   Define a function 'unique_ids' to generate a random list of: first, last, size
     *   ensure that all IDs in the list are unique